jcoreio/material-ui-popup-state/README.md

 If `true`, will not steal focus when the popup is opened.
 (And `bindPopover`/`bindMenu`) will inject `disableAutoFocus`, `disableEnforceFocus`, and `disableRestoreFocus`).

+You should use this option if you are doing `bindHover`.
+Otherwise the document may scroll back to the previous focused

 ### `children` (`(popupState: InjectedProps) => ?React.Node`, **required**)

 The render function.
 It will be called with an object containing the following